Andre601/Formatter-Expansion/README.md

 - `1.1.0` Added `time` option for placeholder.
 This converts the number to a time.
 - `1.1.1` Fix time not working with large numbers
 - `1.2.0` Revorked placeholder pattern to make it more structured.
 Added text formatting options.
+- `1.3.0` Updated to support PlaceholderAPI 2.10.7 and Spigot 1.16.1
+- `1.3.1` Added join option for Text to combine several Strings (separated by spaces).
+- `1.3.2` Changed config option `condensed` from String to boolean and locale now uses `-` instead of `:`